Joseph5221/WebAppsProjects/README.md

-Team Member Contributions:

-Jaidynn Fohr: 0.33
-John Konchar: 0.33
-Joseph Spielman: 0.33

 Criteria
-Backend (15)
-- [X] Each route specified has been defined on the backend server (3 points each) Frontend (24)
-- [X] The specified routes are defined using React Router (4)
-- [X] The /stores route displays a listing of all stores (4)
-- [X] The /stores/:store_id/items route displays all items for that specific store (4)
-- [X] The /stores/:store_id/items/:item_id route displays the name, quantity, and price of a specific item (4)
-- [X] The /stores/:store_id/items/new route displays a form to create a new item.
-This should be a form accepting the name, quantity, and price.
-The data should be posted to the server and persisted to the database (6)
-- [X] Some CSS is included to style the page accordingly.
-Not much emphasis will be put on appearance as we're focusing on functionality here.
-Make it look as nice as you want it to, but use some CSS (at least two rules) (2)
-Data Model (7)
+ - [ ] Data Model (6)
-- [X] The entities use (at a minimum) the specified properties (7 points) Grading (4)
+	- [ ] The final project includes at least two models/collections (6; three points for each entity)
+	- [ ] See the Todo Project description for an idea of what this looks like
+ - [ ] Backend (20)
+	- [ ] GET (both / and /:thingId), POST, PUT, and DELETE routes are provided for each of the two entities (20; two points per route)
+	- [ ] Remember that for a REST API, the GET route is for all entities and also for a specific entity (fetched by ID)
+ - [ ] Frontend (26)
+	- [ ] At least four frontend routes to create, read, update, and delete the entities created in the data model (16)
+	- [ ] Four points per route to take into account data fetching, state management, and interactivity in form submission, etc
+	- [ ] Some CSS styling; at least ten styles (10)
+	- [ ] Using a CSS framework like Bootstrap or Tailwind is substitutable for the ten style requirement.
+This also should help speed up the process of styling the project.
+ - [ ] Grading (6)
+	- [ ] Zip up your code (2)
+	- [ ] Include a README with notes on how to run the project if any special steps were taken (2)
-- [X] Include a text file rating the effort each team member put into the project
+	- [ ] Include a text file rating the effort each team member put into the project
-    - [X] These ratings should add up to 1; if all team members contributed equitably, rate each person 0.33; adjust as-needed (2)
+	- [ ] These ratings should add up to 1; if all team members contributed equitably, rate each person 0.33; adjust as-needed (2)
-- [x] Zip up your code for grading (2)